Notes on the syntax used to specify custom instrument tunings to the fretboard-related reference tools.

 However, there are a few instances in which the capitalization of note names influences the way in which the parser interprets the tuning.
 Notably:

 Bnote from a flat-note annotation.
 E.g.

-Abis more likely to be interpreted as a single A-flat note, whereas
+Abis more likely to be interpreted as a single A-flat (

-Case is sometimes used to recognize certain specific tunings.
+Case is sometimes used to recognize tunings based on specific naming (casing) conventions.
 E.g.,

 gCEAis interpreted as